cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<Aside type="warning">}}

 The `--experimental-versions` flag is required to use the `wrangler versions` commands.
 You may use the shorthand `--x-versions` flag in place of `--experimental-versions` anywhere it is mentioned.
+For consistency in wrangler's output, it's recommended that you use the flag for all commands where it is an option.

 The minimum required wrangler version to use these commands is 3.40.0.